 Suleiman has long been favored by the US government for his hard-line anti-Islamic stance, his willingness to be tough on Iran, and has long been the CIA’s main man in Cairo.

 He is also the favorite of Israel as he directed Egypt’s efforts to crush Hamas by demolishing tunnels that functioned as smuggling supplies into Gaza.

 According to a Wikileaks revelation of US diplomatic cable, titled ‘Presidential Succession in Egypt’, dated May 14, 2007:

-I can understand why the US government and Corporate America are celebrating but I do not understand why the Egyptian people are celebrating as this is not a change in the status quo.
+I can understand why the US government and Corporate America are celebrating, but I don’t understand why the Egyptian people are celebrating as this is not a change to the status quo.